rasoulasadiyan/Vehicle-color-recognition-using-YOLO/README.md

 ```bash
 docker run --rm --name container_name -p 5000:5000 image_name
 ```
-**if not work download yolov4.weights from [HERE](https://github.com/rasoulasadiyan/color-recognition/raw/master/dnn_model/yolov4.weights) and replace with previous file in dnn_model directoty **
+**if not work download yolov4.weights from [HERE](https://github.com/rasoulasadiyan/color-recognition/raw/master/dnn_model/yolov4.weights) and replace with previous file in dnn_model directoty**

--If everything goes well, the app is running on localhost port 5000
+.If everything goes well, the app is running on localhost port 5000